Stop the Spread: 5 Ways to Protect Yourself (And Others) Against Germs

 4. Keep Your Germs to Yourself: Sharing is great, but germs are the last thing you want to pass around.
 Cover your nose and mouth with a tissue or into your elbow or upper sleeve when you sneeze or cough and wash your hands immediately after.
 If you feel sick or have a fever, it’s best to stay home.

-5. Get a Flu or COVID-19 Vaccine: Think of a vaccine like putting armor on your immune system.
-A flu shot or COVID-19 booster can protect you and other vulnerable individuals from potentially life-threatening effects.
-“Young children, elderly people and those who are immunocompromised can have major complications from the flu or COVID-19,” said Stacy Baumeyer, Clinical Quality Management Nurse at Medical Mutual.
-To reduce your risk, the CDC recommends a yearly flu and COVID-19 vaccine for everyone six months and older.
-Check availability with any in-network pharmacies or talk to your primary care provider (PCP).
-Need help?
-Check out our search tools
+5. Get a Flu Shot: Think of a vaccine like putting armor on your immune system.
+A flu shot can protect you and other vulnerable individuals, like young children, elderly people and those who are immunocompromised, from the potentially life-threatening effects of these illnesses.
+To reduce your risk, the CDC, American Academy of Pediatrics and American Academy of Family Physicians recommend a yearly flu vaccine for everyone six months and older.
+Medical Mutual recognizes that healthcare decisions are important and personal.
+Talk to your primary care provider (PCP) regarding vaccine recommendations and what’s right for you.

 What to do when you feel sick

-Be aware if you start feeling sick to avoid spreading illnesses to others.
-“You are most contagious during the first three days of a viral illness, such as the flu,” Baumeyer said.
+Be aware if you start feeling sick to avoid spreading illnesses to others as you’re most contagious during the first three days of a viral illness, such as the flu.
 Since some illnesses share similar symptoms, pay attention to what you’re experiencing to ensure you get the right treatment.
 A cough, sore throat and stuffy nose are all symptoms of the common cold, the flu and COVID-19.
 Similarly, a headache, congestion and loss of smell could mean a sinus infection or COVID-19

 If you’re unsure, Medical Mutual is here to help.
 Members can call our 24/7 Nurse Line at 1-888-912-0636 (TTY 711 for hearing impaired).*

 People who test positive for COVID-19 and have high-risk factors, such as cardiac or pulmonary disease, or those who are immunocompromised, should see a doctor immediately, especially if their symptoms are severe.
 If you or a loved one experiences concerning symptoms, like shortness of breath, chest pain, loss of consciousness, confusion or high fever that does not respond to medication, seek immediate care regardless of your risk factors.
 You can also contact your PCP and make an appointment.
-Need help finding a PCP?
-Use our Find a Provider search tool or call the Customer Care number on your member ID card.
+Need help finding a PCP or an in-network pharmacy?
+Members can use the Find a Provider search tool by logging in to the My Health Plan portal or call the Customer Care number on your member ID card.

 *Nurse Line is not available to all members.